chrisj1225/Postcard/README.md

 ```
 As markers were being generated to be placed on the map, we would install listeners on the markers themselves as well as the corresponding elements that should have interactivity with their marker.

 In addition to the maps interactivity, we also were able to implement a places search box allowing the user to search for a place they may have visited and select it on the map when creating or editing a `Postcard`.

+### **Implementing AWS and styling the photos**

+After implementing AWS, we thought it would be imperative to style the `Postcard` show page well for UI/UX.